FAQs

 Year Two

 Tara and Jack’s vision in creating this program was to seed the world with qualified meditation teachers and leave this legacy for the world.
 We have received tremendous interest in the program, and we are fortunate to be able to meet that interest for qualified applicants only given the online format of the program.
-Since the first cohort of the program began in 2017, we have received a total of nearly 7,000 applications and have accepted 1,700 of those applicants to be students in either cohort 1 or cohort 2.
-The current cohort is 2,400 students strong with 70 countries represented.
-In February 2022, we will be enrolling for the class beginning in 2023 and anticipate anywhere from 1,000–2,000 students will meet the criteria to enroll worldwide.
-It is exciting to see the diversity of students the online format will allow us to serve.
-Our new students and graduates are forming a remarkable worldwide professional community and network of teachers.
+Since the first cohort of the program began in 2017, we have received a total of nearly 7,000 applications.
+We accepted 1,700 of those applicants to be students in either cohort 1 or cohort 2.
+The third cohort had 2,400 students, and the current cohort is 1,800 students strong with 70 countries represented.

 The digital certificate will be awarded through the Awareness Training Institute, Sounds True, and the Greater Good Science Center.